DO WE HAVE TO SIN?

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers

-It appears the Christian churches generally agree that as long as we are in the world we have to sin.
-This conclusion may be based on some of the Apostle Paul’s comments in the seventh chapter of the Book of Romans.
-Let’s take another look at the passage in question and determine if it really does prove Christians have to sin as long as they are alive in the world.
+It appears the Christian churches generally agree that as long as we are in the world, we have to sin.
+This conclusion may be based on some of the Apostle Paul’s comments in Romans chapter seven.
+Let’s take another look at that passage and determine whether it really does prove Christians must sin as long as they are alive in the world.

 I know that nothing good lives in me, that is, in my sinful nature.
 For I have the desire to do what is good, but I cannot carry it out.
 For what I do is not the good I want to do; no, the evil I do not want to do—this I keep on doing.
 Now if I do what I do not want to do, it is no longer I who do it, but it is sin living in me that does it.
 (Romans 7:18-20)